justinhtn/sagemaker-sentiment-analysis/README.md

 # Sagemaker sentiment analysis

 The notebook provided in this repository are intended to be executed using Amazon's SageMaker platform.
+But if you're looking just to play with the web app, see instructions below.

 ## Steps to play with web app